-B. Beware of your mentality in prayer (7-8).
+- B. Beware of your mentality in prayer (7-8).
 In teaching us how to pray, Jesus corrects two misconceptions common in prayer.
 The first, in verses 5-6, was the misconception of the Pharisee (that if what I pray sounds good to people, it'll sound good to God).
 The second, in verses 7-8, was the misconception of the pagan.
-In His teaching, Jesus tells us both what not to do, followed by the positive.

-1. Don't babble (7).
-"And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words."
-Here's how the KJV renders it, "But when you pray, use not vain repetitions as the pagans do; for they think that they shall be heard for their much speaking."
+In His teaching, Jesus tells us both what not to do, followed by the positive. - 1.
+Don't babble (7).
+"But when you pray, use not vain repetitions as the pagans do; for they think that they shall be heard for their much speaking."
 We're not to use vain repetition when we pray.
 Deiterick Bonhoeffer calls that "empty noise."